 Flatulence and flatus are medical terms for what is commonly known as farting.
-While people do not tend to discuss farting openly, it is something that everyone does.
+It is a way of the body releasing gas buildup.

 In fact, according to some research, the average person passes gas about 12–25 times a day.
 In this article, learn about why people produce gas and discover some other fascinating facts.

 The body produces intestinal gas as part of the process of digestion.
 Once this gas is inside the body, it needs to be released somehow.
 It is usually expelled through the anus as flatulence or out of the mouth as a burp.

 Some intestinal gas comes from the air that people swallow when they are eating, chewing gum, drinking through a straw, or smoking.

 Oxygen, nitrogen, and carbon dioxide are the primary external gases found inside the body.
 They make up what is called exogenous air.

 Intestinal gas is produced within the body when bacteria in the colon break down food.
 This is called endogenous gas.